Curriculum in Global Studies

 Honors in Global Studies

 Honors study involves the completion of a substantial piece of original research and the formal presentation of the results in an honors thesis and oral defense.
-Those who successfully complete the program are awarded their B.A. with either honors or highest honors in global studies.
-Students who wish to submit a thesis for honors in global studies must have a 3.5 grade point average in the major and must enroll in GLBL 691H and 692H.
-GLBL 692H may count toward the major as a theme or area studies course.
+Those who successfully complete the program are awarded their B.A. degree with either honors or highest honors in global studies.
+Students who wish to submit a thesis for honors in global studies must have at least a 3.3 cumulative grade point average and, under normal circumstances, a 3.5 grade point average in the major and must enroll in GLBL 691H and 692H.
+GLBL 692H may count toward the major as a theme or area studies course with departmental approval.
 GLBL 691H will count as elective credit only.
-Each prospective honors student must submit a two-to-three-page prospectus outlining his/her project in the fall of the junior year.
+Each prospective honors student must submit a two- to three-page prospectus outlining his/her project in the fall of the junior year.
 Students accepted into the global studies honors program will enroll in GLBL 691H in the spring of the junior year and GLBL 692H in the fall of the senior year.

 Study Abroad (recommended, but optional)